OlaniyiJimo/cybersecurity-portfolio/Projects/UFW firewall hardening/Readme.md

 - UFW was reset, configured to deny all incoming traffic by default, and allow only necessary services.

+  Using command: <br/>
-  Using command:sudo ufw --force reset sudo ufw default deny incoming. <br/>
+sudo ufw --force reset
+sudo ufw default deny incoming. <br/>
 sudo ufw default allow outgoing <br/>
 sudo ufw allow from 192.168.1.128 to any port 22 proto tcp <br/>